piARn0/piARnoApp/README.md

 1. Clone this repository
 2. Install Android Studio
+3. If you are a Mac user, install XCode.
-3. Within the Android Studio SDK Manager, install:
+4. Within the Android Studio SDK Manager, install:
-  3.1 Android SDK Platform, API level 26
+  4.1 Android SDK Platform, API level 26
-  3.2 Android SDK Build Tools, v 28.0.3 or later
+  4.2 Android SDK Build Tools, v 28.0.3 or later
-  3.3 Android NDK
+  4.3 Android NDK
-4. Within Android Studio, ensure the following veriables are set:
+5. Within Android Studio, ensure the following veriables are set:
-  4.1 Set the environment variable JAVA_HOME to the JDK location C:\Program Files\Android\Android Studio\jre.
+  5.1 Set the environment variable JAVA_HOME to the JDK location C:\Program Files\Android\Android Studio\jre.
-  4.2 Set the environment variable ANDROID_HOME to the Android SDK location C:\Users\[username]\AppData\Local\Android\Sdk.
+  5.2 Set the environment variable ANDROID_HOME to the Android SDK location C:\Users\[username]\AppData\Local\Android\Sdk.
-  4.3 Set the environment variable ANDROID_NDK_HOME to the Android NDK location C:\Users\[username]\AppData\Local\Android\Sdk\ndk\[versionnumber].
+  5.3 Set the environment variable ANDROID_NDK_HOME to the Android NDK location C:\Users\[username]\AppData\Local\Android\Sdk\ndk\[versionnumber].
-  4.4 Add the JDK tools directory to your PATH C:\Program Files\Android\Android Studio\jre\bin.
+  5.4 Add the JDK tools directory to your PATH C:\Program Files\Android\Android Studio\jre\bin.
-  4.5 Add the Android SDK platform-tools directory to your PATH C:\Users\[username]\AppData\Local\Android\Sdk\platform-tools.
+  5.5 Add the Android SDK platform-tools directory to your PATH C:\Users\[username]\AppData\Local\Android\Sdk\platform-tools.
-  4.6 Add the Android SDK tools directory to your PATH C:\Users\<username>\AppData\Local\Android\Sdk\tools.
+  5.6 Add the Android SDK tools directory to your PATH C:\Users\<username>\AppData\Local\Android\Sdk\tools.
+6. If you are a Windows user, set up your system to detect your Android device over USB.
+You may need to install a USB driver for ADB.

 ## Used Frameworks